Radeon RX Vega series: New features

 Vega targets increased instructions per clock, higher clock speeds, and support for HBM2.

 AMD's Vega has new memory hierarchy with high-bandwidth cache and its controller.

 Support for HBM2 featuring double the bandwidth-per-pin over previous generation HBM.
 HBM2 allows for higher capacities with less than half the footprint of GDDR5 memory.
 Vega architecture is optimized for streaming very large datasets and can work with a variety of memory types with up to 512TB of virtual address space.

 Primitive shader for improved geometry processing.
 Replaces vertex and geometry shaders in geometry processing pipelines with a more programmable single stage.
 The primitive shader stage is more efficient, introduces intelligent load balancing technologies and higher throughput.

-NCU: Next Compute Unit a Next-generation compute engine.
-The Vega GPU introduces the Next-Gen Compute Unit.
+NCU: The Vega GPU introduces the Next-Gen Compute Unit.
 Versatile architecture featuring flexible compute units that can natively process 8-bit, 16-bit, 32-bit or 64-bit operations in each clock cycle.
 And run at higher frequencies.
 Vega brings support for Rapid Packed Math, processing two half-precision (16-bit) in the same time as a single 32-bit floating-point operation.
 Up to 128 32-bit, 256 16-bit or 512 8-bit ops per clock are possible with the Vega architecture.

 Draw Stream Binning Rasterizer designed for higher performance and power efficiency.
 It allows for "fetch once, shade once" of pixels through the use of a smart on-chip bin cache and early culling of pixels invisible in a final scene.

-Vega cards can consume comparatively less power along with same or even better performance when the card is undervolted.
-An offset off 0.25V is proving really cool and efficient.

 Vega bumps Direct3D feature level support from 12_0 to 12_1.

 Vega's rasteriser brings hardware-acceleration support for Rasterizer Ordered Views and Conservative Rasterisation Tier 3.